Power Quality Solutions

 Introducing Merlin™ — AI-Powered Power Quality Analytics

-Merlin™ transforms how utilities analyze power quality data.
-Our AI engine automatically identifies, classifies and diagnoses disturbances captured by Bolt, Seeker and Revolution recorders, dramatically reducing the time engineers spend manually reviewing events.
+Merlin™ changes how utilities analyze power quality data.
+Our AI engine automatically identifies, classifies and diagnoses disturbances captured by Bolt, Seeker and Revolution recorders.
+That means far less time spent manually reviewing events.

-From voltage sags and harmonic distortion to DER-related events and load transients, Merlin™ surfaces the root cause faster so your team can focus on resolution rather than data sifting.
+From voltage sags and harmonic distortion to DER-related events and load transients, Merlin™ surfaces the root cause faster.
+Your team can focus on fixing problems, not sifting through data.

 Compare PMI Power Quality Recorders — Full Spec Table

-Choosing the right power quality recorder depends on deployment location, target disturbances and data retrieval preferences.
-Use the detailed comparison below to match the instrument to your application.
+The right power quality recorder depends on where you’ll deploy it, what disturbances you’re targeting, and how you want to retrieve data.
+Use the table below to match the instrument to your application.

 | Feature | Bolt | Seeker | Revolution |